 - Require Sponsorship and an Assurance of Support from a child “settled” in Australia

 - Applicants must satisfy Health and Character requirements.
 Both at the time of application and time the application is decided.

 - A decision to refuse to grant a parent visa can be reviewed.

-Consider options for parents well in advance:There is no lower age limit for parent visas, therefore given the time factors involved it makes sense to develop a strategy and plans well in advance.
+Consider options for parents well in advance:There is no lower age limit for parent visas, therefore given the time factors involved it makes sense to develop a strategy and plan well in advance.
 Many people do not consider a parent visa until the parent is in need of their support and processing times may then impact on when the parent can move.

 Visas options available:NB: Where eligible aged parents may be able to apply for their visa whilst in Australia.

-- Non-Contributory Parent and Aged Parent the equivalent of the above but with lower application costs (NB: but significant processing times!)
+- Non-Contributory Parent and Aged Parent: the equivalent of the above but with lower application costs (NB: but significant processing times!)

 Pros & Cons:The positives and negatives of each visa option should be weighed up against the individuals circumstances.
 For example: